approov/quickstart-flutter-httpclient/README.md

 ## ADDING APPROOV SUPPORT

+The following sections describe how to use the example included in the Quickstart's approov_http_client plugin directory (`quickstart-flutter-httpclient/approov_http_client/example`) and we recommend that you go through this first, before attempting an Approov integration into your own app.
+For instructions specific to an app integration, plese refer to section [Approov in Your Own App](#approov-in-your-own-app).

 ### Add the Latest Approov SDK

 The underlying Approov SDK itself is not shipped as part of the `approov_http_client` module.
 To get the latest version of the SDK, use the [`approov` command line tool](https://approov.io/docs/latest/approov-installation/).
 In a terminal shell in your `quickstart-flutter-httpclient/approov_http_client` directory, type: